Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 If neither of the above solutions appeals to you, there are other types of stomach surgery which may be considered.

 Mini gastric bypass may be one of the alternatives for the gastric band

 These procedures are quite similar to each other. they involve partitioning off a small part of the stomach and reconnecting the small intestine to this part.
 The gastric bypass is non-reversible, however it is possible to reverse the mini bypass.
 In addition to reducing the amount of food which can be digested at any one time, both these surgeries reduce the absorption of minerals, vitamins and nutrients.
 More information can be found in our articles on gastric bypass and mini gastric bypass.

 This is now the most popular bariatric surgery in the UK and, indeed, worldwide.
-The surgeon physically reduces the size of the stomach by about 85% by cutting part of it away so that what is left is a long thin piece of stomach (which looks like the sleeve of a garment) with the connection to the intestines still in tact.
+During the gastric sleeve surgery the surgeon physically reduces the size of the stomach by about 85% by cutting part of it away so that what is left is a long thin piece of stomach (which looks like the sleeve of a garment) with the connection to the intestines still in tact.
 Essentially, similar to a gastric band, the overall size of the stomach is physically reduced.

 To find out more about any of these procedures please check out our articles on each of them.
 Generally, all these surgical procedures can carry the normal risks of any operation, as well as specific side effects and complications associated with the particular surgery type.
 However, on a long-term basis, they do not carry as many complications as those associated with the gastric band or lap band.